Investing 101 - Investments Made Easy

 To see these investment types evaluated in detail, visit our 10 Ways to Invest in New Zealand guide.

-Peer to Peer investments – this is a recently launched type of investment where you lend to a platform, such as Harmoney, Lending Crowd or Squirrel, who lends your money directly to borrowers.
+Peer to Peer investments – a platform, such as Squirrel, lends your money directly to borrowers.
 The idea is that you get a higher return than that offered by banks while the platform carefully assesses whether borrowers can repay before lending out your money.

 Finance Companies – these are private companies and they work by lending your money to borrowers usually in the form of short-term loans.
 Finance companies pay you a return on your money – for example 9.00% p.a. with a minimum investment of 2 years.
 Once the two years is up, you can reinvest the money or withdraw it.
 Finance companies were in the news a lot during the 2008 financial crisis due to many of them going bankrupt because of borrowers not repaying their loans.